tolees/ofertas/content/B097C2T8NG-es.md

 🔎:

-- Exterior de tejido antidesgarro con revestimientos de ante y piel sintética
-- IMEVA: El material de PUMA para una sensación cómoda y ligera
-- Entresuela de IMEVA
+- IMEVA: PUMAs material for a lightweight and comfortable feel

 [🛒 Aquí!!!]({{< param buyurl >}})